Get

 3. Catify the Space

-If your cat has a clean bill of health from your vet, then you might be able to help them in mild cases of separation anxiety.
+If your cat has a clean bill of health from a vet, then you might be able to help them in mild cases of separation anxiety.
 A potentially useful tip is to “catify” their living space.
 “Catifying” the space means enriching the environment in a cat-friendly way.
 Cat trees, scratchers, plants, windows, and even a couple of rugs can make a big difference in your cat’s overall mental health.

 These material objects allow your cat the freedom to act on instinct.
 Your cat needs something to climb, chase, and scratch.
 Therefore, making their living space more comfortable by “catifying” it is a great starting point.